gregjohnsonbiometrics/biometrics.utilities/README.md

 `clark_evans_R( x, y, plot_area )`

+`clark_evans_Rdc( x, y, plot_area, ulx, uly, x_width, y_width )`

 where:

 - `x` = x coordinates of trees on a plot (vector)
 - `y` = y coordinates of trees on a plot (vector)
 - `plot_area` = plot area in square units (same units as coordinate system)
+- `ulx` = upper left plot corner x coordinate
+- `uly` = upper left plot corner y coordinate
+- `x_width` = width of plot along x axis
+- `y_width` = width of plot along y axis

-`clark_evans_R` compute Clark and Evans (1954)[^9] aggregation index.
+`clark_evans_R` computes the Clark and Evans (1954)[^9] aggregation index.
 The aggregation index R is a measure of clustering or ordering of trees on a plot.
 It is the ratio of the observed mean nearest neighbor distance in the trees to that expected for a Poisson point process of the same intensity.
 A value R > 1 suggests ordering, while R < 1 suggests clustering (unequal inter-tree competition).
 R has been proposed as a two-sided, distance-dependent tree competition metric.

-This implementation does not do edge correction.
+This implementation can use the Donnelly's[^11] edge correction for rectangular plots (`clark_evans_Rdc()`).

 $R = \frac{\frac{\sum{ d_i }}{N}}{(\frac{A}{N})^{0.5}/2}$